zikrisoffian/zikrisoffian/README.md

 - 👋 Hi, I’m @zikrisoffian.
-I love to apply statistical knowledge and machine learning model to interesting dataset that I found.
+I love to apply statistical knowledge and machine learning model to interesting dataset that I found on Kaggle or anywhere else.
 I also enjoy reading books for both non-fiction and fiction and I love watching movies.
     My favorite fiction book is Kokoro by Natsumei Soseki and my favorite movies is Forest Gump.

 - 👀 I’m interested in statistics, data analysis and machine learning.